Deep flexors of the forearm

-The deep flexors of the forearm are three muscles lying at the ventral forearm.
-They run under the flexor digitorum superficialis, very closely to the radius and ulna, and for that reason they are difficult to palpate.
+The deep flexors of the forearm are three muscles lying at the ventral/anterior forearm.
+They run deep to the flexor digitorum superficialis, very closely to the radius and ulna, and for that reason they are difficult to palpate.
 In detail they are:

-- Flexor digitorum profundus muscle: originates at the proximal half of the anterior ulna and the interosseous membrane.
+This muscle originates at the proximal half of the anterior ulna and the interosseous membrane.
 Its four tendons run through the carpal tunnel and between the split end tendons of the flexor digitorum superficialis at the height of the middle phalanges.
-Distally, they insert at the palmar side of the end phalanges of the second to fifth finger.
-Innervation: median nerve (second and third finger, C8,Th1) and ulnar nerve (fourth and fifth finger, C7-Th1).
+Distally, they insert at the palmar surface of the distal phalanges of the second to fifth fingers.

-- Flexor pollicis longus muscle: has its origin at the anterior side of the radius and the interosseous membrane, sometimes also at the medial epicondyle of the humerus.
-Its tendon runs also through the carpal tunnel and inserts at the palmar side of the distal phalanx of the thumb.
-Innervation: Median nerve (C8,Th1).
+The FPL has its origin at the anterior surface of the radius and the interosseous membrane of the forearm.
+Its tendon runs also through the carpal tunnel and inserts at the palmar surface of the distal phalanx of the thumb.

-- Pronator quadratus muscle: arises from the distal end of the ulna and extends horizontally to the radius giving the muscle a square-shaped appearance.
+The pronator quadratus arises from the distal anterior surface of the ulna and extends horizontally to the distal anterior surface of the radius giving the muscle a square-shaped appearance.
 It is the deepest muscle in the anterior forearm.
-Innervation: Median nerve (C8-Th1).

 At the wrist, the tendons of the flexor digitorum profondus and flexor pollicis longus run through the carpal tunnel, a passage formed by the carpal bones dorsally and a tight densification of the antebrachial fascia (flexor retinaculum) anteriorly.
 Along with these tendons, the carpal tunnel contains the median nerve as well as the four tendons of the flexor digitorum superficialis.